 Let’s face it, not every workplace team achieves a high level of performance.
 Some limp along to the finish line of an initiative where exhausted team members metaphorically crash to the ground like so many weekend warriors just barely completing a mini-triathlon.
 On other teams, members rush to complete their work out of sheer desire to end the pain of working with one or more coworkers whom they hope to never again encounter.

 When the conditions on your team take a turn for the worse, it’s time for extraordinary action.
 First. let's look at the reasons for a poor group dynamic in the first place.

 It Starts With the Dreaded Classroom Group Project

 For many of us, our immediate negative reaction to the idea of working on a team goes back to our school days.
 Ask people about their best and worst teaming experiences and those in the latter category tend to describe those nightmarish college group project initiatives where five people were thrust together on a grade-impacting activity and only two or three did any of the work.
-Their stories typically sound like this:
+Their stories typically sound like: